-There is a film about the history of logging Huon Pine and why it is one of the most valuable and desirable woods in the world.
+There is a film about the history of logging Huon Pine and why it is 1 of the most valuable and desirable woods in the world.
 It would have been nice to see a film on the reason, making and future of the air walk.
 Perhaps in the future this will be developed.

 Also, we visited Adventure Bay where Tasman and Cook both visited.
-There is a lovely two-hour walk we did that took us out to the point and up to the top of the Cape with great views.
+There is a lovely 2-hour walk you can take and it took us out to the point and up to the top of the Cape with great views.

 A visit to the Tasman Peninsula

 We drove down to visit Port Arthur, the Unzoo and explore the area.

 1 of our stops was the Unzoo which was previously called the Tasmanian Devil Conservation Park.
 The Unzoo is 1 of the few places where you can see Tasmanian Devils feeding.

 Situated on the Port Arthur highway and not far from Port Arthur is where Unzoo lies.

 We visited Unzoo for 3 hours in the morning and really enjoyed it.
 Sarah the guide was excellent, bubbly, articulate and knowledgeable about the Tasmanian devils.
 We saw 2 feedings and it was great.